scionassociation/scion-components_I-D/draft-rustignoli-panrg-scion-components.md

 Overall, the control plane takes an unexplored topology and AS certificates as input, it then discovers the inter-domain topology and makes routing information available to endpoints.

 The following section describes the core properties provided by the SCION control plane, its relationships with existing protocols, and its dependencies on the PKI.
-For an overview of the process to create and disseminate path information, refer to {{I-D.dekater-scion-overview}}, section 1.2.2.
-The control plane is internally formed by multiple sub-components (as the beacon service, responsible for path discovery, and the path service, responsible for path dissemination).
+For an in-depth description of the control plane, including its sub-components, as the beacon service, responsible for path discovery, and the path service, responsible for path dissemination, refer to {{I-D.dekater-scion-controlplane}}.
-Processes and interfaces specifications between these sub-components could be topic for one or multiple dedicated documents.

 ### Key Properties
 - *Massively multipath.* When exploring paths through beaconing, SCION ASes can select PCBs according to their policies, and register the corresponding path segments, making them available to other ASes and endpoints inside their network.